-This is an in-depth review of the MSR Pocket Rocket Deluxe Canister Stove by BikeHikeSafari.
+This is an in-depth review of the MSR Pocket Rocket Deluxe Canister Stove 2023.

-The MSR Pocket Rocket Deluxe is one of the lightest and most efficient canister stoves on the market in 2022.
+The MSR Pocket Rocket Deluxe is one of the lightest and most efficient backpacking canister stoves on the market in 2023.
 Weighing in at only 2.9 oz / 83 grams it is not only lightweight but works well in wind and does a very good job at simmering.
-So if you are looking for a canister stove to actually cook food rather than just boil water, this could be for you.

 MSR Pocket Rocket Deluxe Backpacking Stove Review